-The State Council promulgated the Internet Information Services Administrative Measures, or Internet Information Measures, on September 25, 2000, as amended on January 8, 2011.
+The State Council promulgated the Internet Information Services Administrative Measures, or Internet Information Measures, on September 25, 2000, as last amended on February 3, 2016.
 According to the Internet Information Measures, Internet information services refer to service activities which provide information to online users through the Internet, which are divided into services of a commercial nature and services of a non-commercial nature.
 Commercial Internet information services refer to compensatory services which establish websites providing information to online users through the Internet, while non-commercial Internet information services refer to non-compensatory services which provide public information to online users through the Internet.
-Entities engaging in commercial Internet information services, or ICP license, from the appropriate telecommunications authorities.
+Entities engaging in commercial Internet information services shall obtain a license for Internet information services, or ICP license, from the appropriate telecommunications authorities.
 Entities engaging in non-commercial Internet information services shall file for record with the telecommunications authorities.